TCU Writing Associates Program

 Originally funded by a 2006 Vision in Action grant, TCU’s Writing Associates Program is now a key component of the William L. Adams Center for Writing.
 The program dedicates a writing associate (a trained undergraduate, graduate student, or professional staff) to a class that heavily emphasizes writing instruction.
 The professor and writing associate work together to help students in a particular academic discipline improve their writing skills as the semester progresses.

 We can assign consultants to undergraduate classes across all disciplines, based on faculty requests and available staff.
-Writing associates, who also serve as peer writing consultants for the Center for Writing, receive extensive training from us as well as mentoring from the professors with whom they work.
-The associates meet with students from their assigned classes during their regular tutoring hours in the Main Center.
+Writing associates, who also serve as writing consultants for the Center for Writing, receive training from us as well as mentoring from the professors with whom they work.
+The writing associates meet with students from their assigned class during their regular tutoring hours in the Main Center.

 The primary mission of a writing associate is instructional rather than editorial.
 A writing associate will respond to writing in ways that help students become more aware of their strengths and learn to overcome weaknesses.
 Writing associates do not grade papers for professors; rather, they support the course outcomes the professors set forth.
 If you are interested in having a writing associate work with you in a particular course, please contact Director Cheryl Slocumb at email@example.com .